Battle of Parwan: Background

-Mongol campaign of 1219–1220

 Genghis Khan invested Otrar with his entire field army in September 1219.
 After some time, he divided his army, sending a detachment under his eldest son Jochi down the Syr Darya, and another division to march on Banakat.
 Leaving Chagatai and Ogedei to maintain the siege of Otrar, Genghis Khan and Tolui crossed the Kyzylkum Desert to attack Bukhara, which fell in February 1220, and Samarkand, which was taken in March 1220.
 Banakat was also occupied, Otrar fell in April 1220, and the Mongol armies from Banakat and Otrar joined Genghis Khan near Nasaf, where they spent the summer of 1220 resting the army and the horses.
 Jochi had taken all the towns along Syr Darya, including Sighnaq and Jend, by April 1220, then camped on the Kipchak steppes.
-Several Mongol armies invaded Tocharistan, Guzgan and Gharchistan during the last eight months of 1220, collecting a rich plunder in cattle and slaves.
 Genghis Khan sent a 30,000–40,000 man army led by Jebe and Subutai and his own son-in-law Toghachar to hunt down the Shah.

 The rapid fall of Transoxania further unnerved Shah Muhammad II, who began to retreat west along with Jalal al-Din.
 He had halted for a while at Nishapur, but when the Mongol army under Jebe and Subutai crossed the Amu Darya, the Shah moved across Persia, then eluded the Mongols by pretending to make for Baghdad, and eventually found refuge on an island in the Caspian Sea, where he died in December 1220, naming Jalal ad-Din his heir.
 The Mongol army sacked several cities, including Zaveh, Quchan, Tus, Qazvin and Ardabil, and then wintered in the Mughan steppes.

-Sultan Jalal ad-Din's struggle

 Jalal al-Din needed an army to confront the Mongols.
 The Sultan went to Gurganj, a city reportedly housing 90,000 troops, but the city officials preferred his brother Uzlaq Shah as the Sultan.
 After discovering a plot against his life, the Sultan with 300 cavalry crossed the Karakum Desert in 16 days and defeated a Mongol detachment near Nisa to reach Nishapur.
 Jalal al-Din intended to raise an army at Nishapur, but abandoned the city when Mongols arrived unexpectedly.
 The Mongols chased the Sultan across Khuistan, but Jalal al-Din managed to elude his enemies to reach Bost.
 Here, an army of 10,000 Turks commanded by his maternal uncle Amin Malik joined him, and the Sultan reached Ghazni after driving off a Mongol army from Qanhahar after a three-day battle.